jjhiew/powderkeglabs-site/public/blog/electronic-condo-proxies.md

 *The Electronic Proxy*
 </div>

-We created a simple and secure electronic proxy form web app that only registered owners could fill out.
-On submission, a protected PDF copy of the proxy is emailed to the owner for confirmation, then sent to the Corporation for owner verification.
-The proxies are printed and registered by the manager for the meeting.
-Simple, easy, and quick; it took owners 2 minutes on average to submit a form, all from the comfort of their web browser.
+We created a simple and secure proxy form web application that only registered owners could fill out.
+On submission, a protected PDF copy of the proxy is emailed to the owner for confirmation then sent to the Corporation for verification.
+The proxies are printed and registered by the manager ahead of the meeting.
+Simple, easy, and quick; it took owners 2 minutes on average to fill out a form, and owners could do it all from the comfort of their device's web browser.

 But the electronic proxy is only effective if owners know to use it.
-Fortunately our owners have opted ­in to email communications from the Corporation.
+Fortunately for us, our owners have opted ­in to email communications from the Corporation.
 We applied basic online email marketing techniques to inform owners about the proxy tool.
-An initial email was sent with links to the electronic proxy, then automatic recurring emails would be sent reminding owners to fill out the form.
+An initial email was sent with a link to the electronic proxy, then automatic recurring emails would remind owners to fill out the form.
 Only owners that haven’t yet filled out the form would receive the reminders.

 ##### 2. Giving owners a reason to care
-Apathy: it’s a powerful force.
-Ease and convenience matters not, unless owners care enough to take action.
-So let’s give them a reason to care about quorum.

-It was important that our reminder emails educate owners on how quorum relates to their money.
+Apathy is a powerful force; ease and convenience matters not unless owners care enough to take action.
+So let’s give them a reason to care about achieving quorum.
+It was important that our reminder emails educate owners on why it matters -- how quorum relates to their *money*.

 <div class="flex">
 ![Our educational email reminders](/assets/images/work/proxies/quorum-email.jpg) *Our educational email reminders*
 </div>

 Holding a meeting is expensive, in our case it’s approximately $2500 in hard costs.
-Having to adjourn and reschedule a meeting would cost even more money.
-That’s $2500 times how ever many failed meeting attempts.
-It’s a crazy amount of time and money to waste, and we made sure owners knew this.
+Having reschedule the meeting would cost even more money.
+That’s $2500 multiplied by however many meeting attempts are required.
+It’s a crazy amount of time and money to waste, we made sure owners knew this.

 #### The Results Of Our AGM Campaign?

+Below are our AGM attendance numbers from the last two years.
+Our minimum for quorum is 25% or approximately 50 owners.

 <table class="striped">
   <thead>
     <tr>